Berts bravader: Plot

 When the book ends, it's 1 January of the upcoming calendar year, and Bert tells about last night's New Year's party at Lill-Erik, whose parents aren't at home.
 Invited are Bert, Åke and 24 other people (among them Emilia and Torleif).
 Lill-Erik is worried for objects breaking apart.
-Bert and Emilia give Lill-Erik an aspirin with rose hip soup before sending him to bed.
-Bert and Emilia then go to Lill-Erik's mother's sewing room to be alone, when Åke shows up.
-Bert and Emilia then go into the basement, when Torleif appears and says he will stay in touch when moving.
-Both Bert and Emilia want to continue the romance, when Åke mixes with a sewing cotton causing the electricity to go off, and Åke forces Bert to assist him holding a candle while Åke searches the telephone directory, finally finding a half-drunk electrician who fixes the power, and for pay he asks for kisses by the girls. Åke picks up a wig and kisses the electrician on his hand.
+Lill-Erik is given an aspirin with rose hip soup, before being sent to bed by his own classmates.
+Bert and Emilia try to be alone, but Åke causs the electricity to go off, and Åke forces Bert to assist him holding a candle while Åke searches the telephone directory, finally finding a half-drunk electrician who fixes the power.
 The lights return at 00:15, everyone has missed the bells striking twelve, and soon everyone starts leaving.

 Bert and Emilia walk home together in the New Year's night, and before splitting up for the night they give each other a delayed New Year's resolution, to always stay together for the rest of their lives.
 After kissing each other goodbye, they both continue walking in different directions, towards their own homes.
-Continuing home alone, Bert on his way spots a "very hot" girl at the all-day long-open store "Harrys Plejs".
+Continuing home alone, Bert on his way spots a "very hot" girl outside the store "Harrys Plejs".
 Bert and the girl look upon each other, and Bert thinks of Emilia and finally comes to realize that probably never used to believe in the "nonsense" of New Year's resolutions after all.